It took about 90 minutes to get through the 40,000 words of Pope Francis’s Laudato Si. I had Siri read it to me in its primitive robotic voice.

-Laudato Si is challenging because it demands engaging with creation and the environment in a much more comprehensive way than just through policy.
+Laudato Si is challenging because it demands engaging with creation and the environment in a much more comprehensive way than just through a material lens or through a policy lens.
 Pope Francis explicitly calls for “attention to the ethical and spiritual roots of environmental problems” and rejects anthropocentric and technological-utopian thinking as the solution to environmental crisis.

 He calls for “a change in humanity” as the fundamental first step in resolving environmental problems and the inequalities related to access to energy and environmental resources.
 Here is an example of that approach:

 It cannot be emphasized enough how everything is interconnected.
 Time and space are not independent of one another, and not even atoms or subatomic particles can be considered in isolation.
 Just as the different aspects of the planet – physical, chemical and biological – are interrelated, so too living species are part of a network which we will never fully explore and understand.
 A good part of our genetic code is shared by many living beings.
 It follows that the fragmentation of knowledge and the isolation of bits of information can actually become a form of ignorance, unless they are integrated into a broader vision of reality.